SharePoint/sp-dev-docs/.github/CONTRIBUTING.md

 ```
 docs
 --spfx
----webparts
+---web-parts
 -----basics
 -----get-started
------developer-guide
+-----guidance
 ```

 #### Component folder
 Every component folder contains the following folders:
 * basics
-    * `basics` folder contains concept docs that are helpful in building that particular component, for example: `web parts`.
+    * `basics` folder contains concept docs that are helpful in building that particular component, for example: `web-parts`.
 * get-started
-    * `get-started` folder contains walkthroughs and tutorials on how to get started building that particular component, for example: `web parts`.
+    * `get-started` folder contains walkthroughs and tutorials on how to get started building that particular component, for example: `web-parts`.
-* developer-guide
+* guidance
-    * `developer-guide` folder contains guides, best practices and reference implementations for that particular component, for example: `web parts`.
+    * `guidance` folder contains guides, best practices and reference implementations for that particular component, for example: `web-parts`.
     *
 Any images associated with the docs should be uploaded into the `sp-dev-docs\images` folder.